Join 1k+ Subscribers

 But the man on the bike?
 The man he briefly caught up with?
 Let’s talk about him.

-In the words of Dingle—who, let’s be clear, once got run over by a tank for continuity reasons—he often thinks about something he heard directly from Band of Brothers veterans Bill Guarnere and Babe Heffron (Google them, it's worth it).
+In the words of Dingle—who, let’s be clear, once got run over by a tank for continuity reasons—he often thinks about something he heard directly from Band of Brothers veterans Bill Guarnere and Babe Heffron.

 They were comparing Richard Winters and Herbert Sobel—the two key leaders portrayed in the show—and their very different approaches.